 Ever since Roman Abramovich arrived at Stamford Bridge to rejuvenate the fortunes of Chelsea Football Club, so much of the power-brokering at boardroom level has been conducted behind closed doors.
-Figures have come forward to front up the regime, and then disappeared.
-First it was Peter Kenyon who was ushered into the opening phase of the Russian oligarch’s plans, vowing to paint the world blue, before he was moved on.
-Ron Gourlay was much more understated and served his time without such fanfare, and trusted aides Bruce Buck and Eugene Tenenbaum have been consistent presences, if not perhaps ever aspiring to be the power behind the throne.
-Of late however, that role has fallen to, perhaps Abramovich’s most trusted lieutenant, Marina Granovskaia.
+Figures have come forward to front up the regime and then disappeared.
+First, it was Peter Kenyon who was ushered into the opening phase of the Russian oligarch’s plans, vowing to paint the world blue, before he was moved on.
+Ron Gourlay was much more understated and served his time without much fanfare, and trusted aides Bruce Buck and Eugene Tenenbaum have been a consistent presence, if not perhaps ever aspiring to be the power behind the throne.
+Of late, however, that role has fallen to, perhaps Abramovich’s most trusted lieutenant, Marina Granovskaia.

 Although such things are often shielded from the public gaze, other aspects of her authority are more public.
 The arrival of players and managers has become more and more a major area of her responsibility.
 The first deal to apparently fall under the auspices of Granovskaia was the arrival of Fernando Torres and, despite that not fully panning out as so many Chelsea fans had hoped, the final approval of transfers since then have inevitably passed through her in-tray.
 Juan Mata’s sale to Manchester United for some £37 million was an indisputably shrewd piece of business for Chelsea, as was the fee collected for David Luiz when the Brazilian moved to PSG, before his return.
 It brought in a reported £50 million.
 Maximising the perceived value of the club’s assets through hard-nosed bargaining was a key element of her success.